nodejs/node/doc/api/addons.md

 "sources": ["addon.cc", "myexample.cc"]
 ```

-Once the `binding.gyp` file is ready, the example Addons can be configured and
+Once the `binding.gyp` file is ready, the example addons can be configured and
 built using `node-gyp`:

 ```console